 I am most interested in teaching others to be discerning practitioners who synthesize information through their own specific circumstances.
 In that spirit, I co-created The New School of Yogic Arts, a 200 hour yoga teacher training for those who want to teach the practice of yoga as a living system that breathes differently in each body.

 My teachers have paved my path, and I am forever grateful.
-Suzanne Scholten, Leslie Pearlman, Ana Forrest, Dr. Heidi Sormaz, Amritam Kaity Moreira and Andrew Tanner have formed my foundation as a teacher, the strength of which determines the structure of my form.
-I am honored to be an ambassador to Manduka and KiraGrace, a co-creator of Miakoda compassionate clothing company, and in collaboration with photographer Kaitlyn Ferris in our team Surya Namaskar.
+Suzanne Scholten, Leslie Pearlman, Ana Forrest, Dr. Heidi Sormaz, Amritam Kaity Moreira and Andrew Tanner have formed my foundation as a teacher.
+I am honored to be an ambassador to Manduka and KiraGrace, a co-creator of Miakoda compassionate clothing company, and co-founder and lead trainer for The New School of Yogic Arts.